NFTs-for-Humanity/OpenNFT/README.md

 This is the vision, the goal and the dream of the NFTs for Humanity project and I here invite any human being on the planet to contribute to make this dream come true.

+Bernardo Lino de Oliveira

 To discuss these ideas you can find me at:

-Bernardo Lino de Oliveira
-bernardo.lino.oliveira@gmail.com
+nfts4humanity@gmail.com

 Instagram: @belinox_

-Clubhouse: @belinox
+Clubhouse: @belinox**